Looking for a Popular European Payment Provider? Why not Consider Neteller?

 - Limited service in the US and Canada – There are also a number of other countries where the service is severely restricted.

-Q; What types of Neteller accounts are available?
+Q: What types of Neteller accounts are available?

-A: There are a number of different accounts.
-The first being an unverified account which is where all customers start.
-This is a basic level entry type of account and means you get to make deposits and transfer funds quickly without having to wait for verification.
-In order to take full advantage of Netellers service and enjoy higher limits, your account will need to be verified.
+A: There are a number of different accounts, the first being an unverified account, which is where all customers start.
+This is a basic level entry type of account, and means you get to make deposits and transfer funds quickly without having to wait for verification.
+In order to take full advantage of Neteller’s service and enjoy higher limits, your account will need to be verified.

 Q: How do I go about verifying my bank account?

-A: Once all your bank account details such as account name, IBAN, and BIC, have been entered the account will need to be verified before it can be used.
-Neteller does this by making a small deposit into the account.
-The amount of which will have to be inputted into the verification link that appears in your account summary.
+A: Once all your bank account details such as account name, IBAN, and BIC have been entered, the account will need to be verified before it can be used.
+Neteller does this by making a small deposit into the account, the amount of which will have to be inputted into the verification link that appears in your account summary.

 Q: Why do I have to verify my bank account?

 A: This is to offer increased protection and peace of mind for customers.
 It also ensures that the information provided is accurate.
-After all, you don’t want your hard earned profits to end up in someone else’s bank account.
+After all, you don’t want your hard-earned profits to end up in someone else’s bank account.

 Q: Can I use a credit or debit card to fund my account?

-A: Most account holders are able to use debit or credit cards to make deposits directly into their account.
-But the accepted cards vary from country to country.
+A: Most account holders are able to use debit or credit cards to make deposits directly into their account, but the cards accepted vary from country to country.
 Funds deposited in this way will appear instantly.
 Up to five different cards can be inputted into the system.
 Don’t forget there is usually a charge for this method of payment.